SaiSatwik2226/verbose-waffle/StartHere.md

 Now check git status it gives new file contributors.md .

 ## 8.use command,
-     `git commit`
+     git commit

 to add the file into ur local repository.
 Now check git status it gives nothing to be commited.

-you can skip the steps 7. and 8. by using `git commit -a -m "commit message"` ,
+you can skip the steps 7. and 8. by using,
+     git commit -a -m "commit message" ,

 ## 9.now to push the changes made in local repository to remote repository use,
-    `git push -u origin master`
+     git push -u origin master

 now checkout the file in your remote repo you will see the changes.

 ## 10.to add it to this file create a new pull request which is visible at the top and create a new pull request.

 YOU can use Github Now.
+:smiley::blush::love_you_gesture: